JayFang1993/PullRefreshLayout/README.md

 # PullRefreshLayout
 ![](images/icon.png)

-PullRefreshLayout for Android,like SwipeRefreshLayout,which support pull-down to refresh and pull-up to load more data，and is very streamlined.
+PullRefreshLayout for Android,like SwipeRefreshLayout,which support pull-down to refresh and pull-up to load more data, and is very streamlined.

 In principle, it supports a variety of contentview, such as: RecyclerView, ListView, Webview, Scrollview and so on.
 But I have only tested RecyclerView, if you are using other contentview encounter problems, please contact me or sumbit issue.